broken1999/ChinaAShare/User's_Guide.md

 Python 2, Numpy, Pandas, [TuShare](https://pypi.org/project/tushare/)

 ## Details of [ChinaAShare/main.py](https://github.com/broken1999/ChinaAShare/blob/master/main.py)
 1. Run [ChinaAShare/main.py](https://github.com/broken1999/ChinaAShare/blob/master/main.py) in Python 2.
-The most [recent daily data](http://tushare.org/trading.html#id4) will be loaded into memory and a copy of it will be saved on disk with name *.pkl.<br>
+The most [recent daily data](http://tushare.org/trading.html#id4) will be loaded into memory and a copy of it will be saved on disk with name \*.pkl.<br>
 2. Now we can play with the data stored in the variable called `ctb` and `basics`.<br>

 #### Play with price-book value ratio (PB)
-* Sample input&output:<br>
+* Sample input and output:<br>
 `PB_rangemin=0.01`<br>
 `PB_rangemax=0.5`<br>
 `PB(ctb,PB_rangemin,PB_rangemax)`<br>